 In the silence, she kindly asked, “Why so quiet?
 Dragon got your tongue?”

 Not noticing the subject had come up again, he stammered, “Uh, n-no, my lady.
 Dragons, well, they uh, they don’t show themselves around here no more.”

 “Yes, my lady.
-They were banished by the champions some years ago, to another world.
+They were banished by the Ellorian Champions some years ago, to another world.
 The Dragon Gate up there in the castle keeps them away.
 You’ll be safe here, that I can promise you.”
 And he meant every word, for his heart would burst if anything happened to her.
 He didn’t mention that the champions had disappeared without a trace some years ago and that if the dragons ever got loose, no one would be able to send them back.
+The planet would be destroyed.
 There was no sense in worrying her.

 Seeming amused by his assurance, she asked, “So then you haven’t seen a dragon recently?
 Tonight, for example?”

 Startled, he wondered how she could have known and replied, “Oh no, nothing like that.
 Uh, Rogin here did think he saw something in the sky earlier, but it was nothing.”
 He couldn’t tear his eyes away long enough to look for his brother.
 It was good that this was so, for he might have noticed Rogin was still missing and alerted her to this.

 “What did he think he saw?”
 The seductress slowly ran a finger down his chest.
 The long, bright red nail was sharp enough to cut through his shirt and draw blood he didn’t notice.

 Lucion hesitated for fear of causing concern, but then she leaned closer and breathed him in long and deep, clearly enjoying his scent.
 Aroused, he confessed helpfully, “A dragon.”